Tetrakern/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_chapters_added_statuses', $statuses, $story_id )`
 Filters the array of chapter statuses that are eligible to update the `fictioneer_chapters_modified` story meta field in several functions.
 By default, the statuses are `['publish']`.
-Note that hidden chapters (meta flag) will still be ignored regardless of status since they are not listed.

 **Note:** If you enable the `FICTIONEER_LIST_SCHEDULED_CHAPTERS` constant, the filter will be used to treat scheduled chapters as published.